giqbal/databricksConnectDocker/README.md

 Press F5 and select the Python debugger.

+### Run a Jupyter notebook
+Navigate to the Databricks VSCode extension and navigate to the `Workspace` to find a notebook to open.
+Double-click the notebook you'd like to open in the editor.

+**NOTE: A notebook may display in JSON format.
+If this happens right click on the tab at the top with the name of the file, select `Reopen Editor With...` and click on `Jupyter Notebook`**

+Before running a cell, on the top right corner click on `Select Kernel` and select `Python 3.x.x 64-bit ('dbconnect': conda).
+Note the Python version maybe different depending on what Databricks Runtime is being used.

+Run a cell to execute your code Databricks cluster.
+VSCode may ask you to install ipykernel - accept the prompt if it does.

 ## Why?
 Because setting up Databricks-Connect (particulary on Windows is a PIA).
 This allow:
 * A common setup between team members
+* Better development enviroment
 * Multiple side by side versions
 * Ability to reset your environment
 * Even run the whole thing from a [browser](https://docs.microsoft.com/en-gb/visualstudio/online/how-to/browser)!